-Eastside Park has become a national model for how communities who work together can change the lives of people.
+Eastside Park is a national model for how communities that work together can change the lives of people.
 Neighborhood residents made it clear from the start that they wanted to be in charge, and they have worked hard to ensure that the changes in their neighborhood were what they wanted and what would be best for the residents.
 From forming the original steering committee to selection of homebuilders for new housing construction, residents have made many critical decisions to accomplish the goals necessary to revitalize this neighborhood.

 The neighborhood was instrumental in pursuing and coordinating the construction of the Eastside Park community center in 2002.
-The center is located at 429 Gillespie Street in the heart of the neighborhood and is home to many neighborhood activities and events including National Night Out and neighborhood festivals and fund raisers.
+The center is located at 429 Gillespie St. in the heart of the neighborhood and is home to many neighborhood activities and events including National Night Out and neighborhood festivals and fund raisers.

 - Purchased and demolished more than 50 dilapidated houses